maxpetul/C3X/README.txt

  - Improve AI army composition to discourage mixing types & exclude HN units
  - AI routine for "pop units" that may appear in mods
  - Can limit the number of escorts the AI assigns to its naval transports and carriers
-  - ** Fix limit interfering with group movement of naval units belonging to human players
- - ** Adjustable AI worker requirement
+ - Adjustable AI worker requirement
- - ** Option to stop AI from escorting units without the "requires escort" flag Bugs fixed:
+ - Option to stop AI from escorting units without the "requires escort" flag Bugs fixed:
  - AI pathfinding collides with invisible units (called the "submarine bug")
  - Science age beakers not actually awarded
  - Pink line in Civilopedia
  - Crash when doing disembark-all on transport containing immobile unit(s)
-  - ** Also covers undisembarkable escorting units
  - Crash possible when AI civ is left alive with only a settler on a transport (called the "houseboat bug")
  - Resources beyond the first 32 share access records in cities not on the main trade network (called the "phantom resource bug")
  - Air units lose a turn after being set to intercept